-46Under the title "initial conditions" is included the value of initial assets, individual permanent preferences for work, which are correlated with initial productivity, and whether faces positive childcare costs.
+&lt;sup>30Under the title "initial conditions" is included the value of initial assets, individual permanent preferences for work, which are correlated with initial productivity, and whether faces positive childcare costs.

-47And is generally below other predictions for men in the US (Storesletten et al., 2004, Keane and Wolpin, 1997).
+&lt;sup>31And is generally below other predictions for men in the US (Storesletten et al., 2004, Keane and Wolpin, 1997).

-By and large, the tax-benefit system does not alter the importance that each component has in explaining the variance.
-But there is one exception: the contribution of periods as a lone mother.
-Our results suggest that only 1.1% of the total variation in net lifetime income is due to episodes of single parenthood, but that it explains 8.7% of the total variation in gross income.
-This is consistent with our previous findings that most redistribution occurs at the bottom of the (annual) income distribution during childbearing years, particularly among the least educated who are at high risk of becoming lone mothers, and that income at this stage in life is strongly correlated with lifetime income.
-We now find that, by targeting lone parents, the UK tax-benefit system is able to reduce lifetime inequality.
+are at high risk of becoming lone mothers, and that income at this stage in life is strongly correlated with lifetime income.
+We now find that, by targeting lone parents, the UK tax and benefits system is able to reduce lifetime inequality.
 Furthermore, since we are controlling for the role of education, and preferences for work and marital status, this effect can be attributed to the impact that lone motherhood itself has on employment and earnings over the course of life, rather than to its selective prevalence among women with the lowest earnings capacity.